anshul1204/anshul1204-langgraph-mat496/README.md

 What I Learned: I learned how to build a simple research assistant that can create multiple “analysts” (workers), run searches and summarize results in parallel, and then combine their answers.
 It taught me how to add a human-in-the-loop step where a human can review or change the state.
 It explained integrating web search tools so each analyst can fetch live info.
 Finally, i got exposure to stream partial outputs and how to feed those into the final summarization.

-Changes in Code: I added logic to create multiple analyst tasks and used Send so they all run in parallel on the same topic.
-Each analyst now uses the Tavily web-search tool to pull information and include it in their answer.
-I also enabled streaming with stream_mode="values" and get_buffer_string so the analysts can return partial results while they are still working.
-Then I added a human-feedback update step to simulate reviewing or correcting their responses before continuing.
-Finally, I connected all their outputs into one aggregation node that summarizes everything into a final clean answer.
+Changes in Code: I added logic to create multiple analyst tasks and used Send so they all work in parallel on the same topic.
+Each analyst now uses Tavily search to grab info.
+I also enabled streaming so analysts can return partial results while they’re still thinking.
+Then I added a human-feedback step to pretend like a human is reviewing their work.
+Finally, all their outputs go into one node that puts everything together into a final report.

 ![alt text](image-5.png)
 ( Research assistant workflow in LangSmith Studio )